 The complaint process for complaints about breaches of human rights by the Commonwealth

-- The Australian Human Rights Commission is an independent agency that investigates and resolves complaints about breaches of human rights.
+- The Australian Human Rights Commission is an independent agency that investigates and resolves complaints about discrimination and breaches of human rights.

-* the Convention on the Rights of Persons with Disabilities
+- the Convention on the Rights of Persons with Disabilities; and

 - You can make a complaint no matter where you live in Australia.